mlhartme/stool/main/documentation.md

 `-all` operates on all stages

-`-stage` *predicate* operates on matching stages.
+`-stage` *predicate* operates on all matching stages.
 The syntax for predicates is as follows:

               or = and {',' and}
               and = expr {'+' expr}